bill1m/bill1m.github.io/README.md

 # Welcome to Bill's Home Page

-## Introduction
-I'll be posting information on my apps, repositories, gists, and general programming topics.
+Here is a little information on my apps, repositories, gists, and other general programming topics.

 ## Apps